What are the rules for day trading?

 • Buying a security outright (what's called "long") as an opening transaction and then selling as closing transaction

-• Borrowing shares of a security, then selling them as an opening transaction with the hope of buying them back later that day at a lower price to cover the position as a closing transaction.
-(This is also called a "short sale" or "shorting.")
+• Borrowing shares of a security, and selling them as an opening transaction (This is also called a "short sale" or "shorting.") and then buying the same position long as a closing transaction.

 • Shorting a security as an opening transaction and buying the same position long as an opening transaction